-I love yogurt, but sometimes I find myself putting the same toppings on it.
-Fruit, granola, nuts, they are just fine, but sometimes you need to shake things up.
+So what is yogurt brulee?
 Just add sugar to your favorite vanilla yogurt, and caramelize the top to a crispy, {need a spoon to crack it} topping -that melts in your mouth with every bite.
 The best part about it?
-No eggs, baking, and water baths are needed.
+No eggs, baking, or water baths are needed.

 I am no stranger to a culinary torch, and this is not the first time I torched my breakfast.
-This was inspired by my oatmeal recipe on this site, and it probably won't be my last flaming meal.
+This yogurt brulee was inspired by my oatmeal recipe, and it probably won't be my last flaming meal.
 All you need are a few ingredients and some fire to make this easy vanilla yogurt brulee showstopper for your next brunch gathering.

 Ingredients